fenay19/Eduskill_internship/input _data&output/Readme.md

-This contains the input i used for getting the output and also the output json file and output screnshot
+This contains the input,I used for getting the output and also the output json file and output screenshot